 We have been researching the trends, surveying impacts and lobbying for a clear strategy from the local authority and the centre’s management on how to address this growth.

 I do believe we have reached a level of ‘over-tourism’ at particular points of the season in this part of the Geopark.
 We need a number of agencies to work together to manage the day coach tourism business.

 Which, in your view, are the main challenges in terms of succeeding with the sustainable development of a tourist destination?

 - Achieving commitment to a shared vision from both local communities and government agencies.

-- Getting the support from the major agencies and decision makers at policy and departmental level, where the big decisions are made.
+- Getting support from the major agencies and decision-makers at policy and departmental level, where the big decisions are made.

 - Developing and maintaining trust relationships.

 As a WTTC Tourism for Tomorrow award finalist in the destination category, and winner and finalist of several other awards, how have those recognitions impacted you?